sebastiankpunkt/letsencryptproxy/README.md

 Create a new web site in IIS.
 Select LetsEncrypt directory as path

-3. The application pool of the web application needs the correct permissions to the LetsEncryptProxy directory: Read access to the main directory and it's sub folders, Read and write access to the Logs directory.
+3. The application pool of the web application needs the correct permissions to the LetsEncryptProxy directory: Read/Execute access to the main directory and it's sub folders, Read and write access to the "Logs" directory.

 4. Open the URL http://yourdomain/.well-known in your browser.
 The text "LetsEncryptProxy is running" should appear.